haurog/secret_sharing/README.md

 Here are a few things to think about:
 * This is a hobby project to learn the programming language Rust.
 * Never use cryptographic algorithms implemented by yourself or an anonymous person on the internet in production.
-Only trust well known and tested implementations
+Only trust well known and tested implementations.
 * Did you make sure that this program does not just send your seed phrase to an external server?
 * The usefulness of Shamir's secret sharing for securing seed phrases is [disputed](https://en.bitcoin.it/wiki/Shamir_Secret_Snakeoil) and introduces [additional attack vectors](https://blog.keys.casa/shamirs-secret-sharing-security-shortcomings/).